Today we’d like to introduce you to Catherine Schmidt.

 Can you talk to us a bit about the challenges and lessons you’ve learned along the way.
 Looking back would you say it’s been easy or smooth in retrospect?

+Eighteen months after my business opened, COVID happened.
+My marriage had recently ended and the studio wasn’t financially viable yet.
+In spite of all that, I was sure I could keep Yoga Zen going.
 Immediately, I switched to offering classes virtually.
 We kept the majority of our members but lost about 20% of them.
-I taught ALL the classes for several months to save money. 💻
+I taught ALL the classes for several months to save money.

-And… it worked.
-COVID permanently closed 1/4 of all fitness and yoga facilities nationwide but for me, it changed the way I did business and increased my confidence that this dream of operating a yoga studio might work.
+COVID permanently closed 1/4 of all fitness and yoga facilities nationwide but for us, it changed the way we did business and increased my confidence that this dream of operating a yoga studio would work.
 It turned the studio into a financially viable business.
-Because of the members who stuck with me… because I taught classes that made them WANT to stick with me.
+Since then, we’ve been able to move to a location that is twice the size of our original space.

 Thanks – so what else should our readers know about your work and what you’re currently focused on?